TheMedina/blog.masterthe.cloud/_posts/2020-11-02-Journey-Throught-The-Cloud-Part-2.md

 };
 ```

-Follow this phenomenal article on AWS blogs to know more details about how to get this up and running.
+Follow <a href = "https://aws.amazon.com/blogs/compute/implementing-default-directory-indexes-in-amazon-s3-backed-amazon-cloudfront-origins-using-lambdaedge/" target = "_blank">this</a> phenomenal article on AWS blogs to know more details about how to get this up and running.

 Join us next time where we'll go into more detail about the CI/CD pipeline we created in AWS to enable the Jekyll builds and allow us to update our Jekyll blog in production with a single code commit into a git repo.